qrxnz/dotfiles/README.md

 <details>
 <summary>System management tool `sys`</summary>

-Rebuild (in flake directory)
+Rebuild (in flake directory):

 ```sh
 sudo sys rebuild # or `r` as a shorthand
 ```

-Testing an ephemeral config
+Testing an ephemeral config:

 ```sh
 sudo sys test # or `t` as a shorthand
 ```

-Deploying to a server (in flake directory)
+Deploying to a server (in flake directory):

 ```sh
 sudo sys deploy HOSTNAME # or `d` as a shorthand